ngrok/ngrok-docs/docs/guides/oidc-with-ngrok.md

 ## After Authentication

 After the credentials are validated by the ngrok tunnel, the agent forwards to the application some headers containing information about the logged-in user.
-Therefore the application can use the information inside these headers (this may require some application code change).
+Therefore the application can use the information inside these headers (this may require some application code changes).

 ```bash
 "ngrok-auth-user-email": "myuser@gmail.com"